amoi9/traffic-signs-classifier/writeup_template.md

 ![alt text][signs]

-The first image might be difficult to classify because ...
+Difficulty:
+ 1. Two layers of diamond shapes, one inside the other.
+ 2. Shape is similar to "Go straight or right" or "Go straight or left" signs.
+ 3. Various speed limit signs of the similar shape, so need to recognize the number inside.
+ 4. Can be confused with any other side with an outer triangle, e.g. the "Children crossing" sign has two humans inside the triangle.
+ 5. The three-part circle can be confused with any other triangle sign.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
- (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
+ ### (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: